 Discover the Right Opportunity in the Marketplace

 When we talk about choosing the right market, this means that your iOS or Android app must be able to satisfy the demand within that market.
 A good example of a company which chose the right market is Airbnb.
 They did such a great job with their service app idea in the hospitality industry that they met the demands of two markets.
-They were able to help people who are looking for temporary lodging or rooms and they were able to help hotel managers and homeowners to find paying guests.
+They were able to help people who are looking for temporary lodging or rooms.
+Also, they were able to help hotel managers and homeowners to find paying guests.

 When creating a business model for your future app that makes money, you must determine if your product and its desired market are a suitable fit for each other.
 The elements which can determine this involve a combination of the customer segment, value proposition, channel, and relationship of the business model.

-When you are developing a mobile app product and determining which market that it will fit into, you will be developing a Minimum Viable Product which satisfies your target audience’s demand or solves a particular problem of theirs.
+When you are developing a mobile app and determining which market that it will fit into, you will be developing a Minimum Viable Product first, which satisfies your target audience’s demand or solves a particular problem of theirs.

 If you look at the evolution of Twitter, it has gone through a minimum of 7 various markets throughout its existence.
-During this time, its concept changed a lot until it discovered an app monetization model which involved giving companies their mobile apps and APIs.
+During this time, its concept changed a lot until it discovered an app monetization strategy which involved giving companies their mobile apps and APIs.
 That way, the behavior of the user could be tracked and discovered.

 Instagram is a good example of this too.
 They were originally just a location-based service which had no app monetization strategy in their business model.
 But then, Facebook developed an advertising strategy which changed everything and made Instagram an app that makes money.
 A lot of money, actually.
 Businesses on Instagram could now create videos and then distribute them on their Facebook Fan Pages.
 They could also be distributed on Facebook newsfeeds as paid advertisements too.
 According to information provided by AdAge, Facebook will use Instagram hashtags to do a better job of targeting specific audiences with their ads.
 For example, if you were to go to your Instagram profile and publish a picture with the hashtag “#anodamobi,” your Facebook newsfeed could have the ANODA Mobile Development Agency advertisement in there.

 If you try researching on Google about how to match the right product with the right market, most of the results will tell you to make a mobile application for a specific niche.
 There is an app called “Accent Kit” which is an example of a product created for the acting niche.
-However, it is hard to make an app that makes money with specific niches like this.
+However, it is hard to create an app that makes money with specific niches like this.
 Most money-making apps are meant for a wider range of people.

 Basically, you will never be certain about matching a product with a market.
 You just need to discover the right product and audience for yourself.
 When Twitter first started, their main audience was people who wanted to update their status.
 They had no idea it would turn into a tool used by big businesses and high-profile individuals.
 Fortunately, the features they integrated into Twitter allowed for larger audiences to come and utilize this tool for themselves in a whole new way.